-Charity event honors Rapper XXXTentacion's final wishes
+Charity event honors rapper XXXTentacion's final wishes

-LIBERTY CITY, Fla. - Hundreds of fans came out to support a charity event that Rapper XXXTentacion was planning before he was tragically killed last Monday.
+MIAMI - Hundreds of fans attended a charity event Sunday that South Florida rapper XXXTentacion was planning before he was killed last Monday.

 Fans celebrated the rapper's life as they honored his final wish.